hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 3. Metadata clearly and explicitly include the identifier of the data they describe

-   The HAPI metadata specification requires an internal identifier (`dataset` in the URL and `id` in the `/catalog` response).
-Although the HAPI `/info` response does not contain the dataset identifier intentionally because we have avoided duplication of metadata in reponses from different endpoints.
-However, a request for `/catalog?include=all` will return all HAPI metadata, in which case this requirement is satisfied.
+   The HAPI metadata specification requires an internal identifier for every dataset.
+The list of all available dataset ids is present in the `catalog/` and then also as the value for the `dataset` request parameter in the URL for an `info/` or `data/` request.
+The HAPI `/info` response does not contain the dataset identifier intentionally because we have avoided duplication of metadata in reponses from different endpoints.
+However, a request for `/catalog?include=all` will return all HAPI metadata alongside the ids for all the dataets at that server.

-4. (Meta)data are registered or indexed in a searchable resource
+5. (Meta)data are registered or indexed in a searchable resource

    This is outside the scope of the HAPI project, which is focused on access and not discovery.
-However, we are working with other projects that address registration, indexing, and searching.
+There is currently a way to explore all known HAPI servers at https://hapi-server.org/servers/.
+We are also working with other projects that address registration, indexing, and searching.

 ### Accessible